Botched Surgery Before and After: Complete Guide

 What Is a Botched Surgery?

-A botched surgery is when the outcome is not what was planned.
-It may cause pain, visible problems, or emotional stress.
-Common examples are facelifts, eyelid surgery, and breast operations.
+A botched surgery is any procedure where the outcome deviates significantly from what was planned.
+This can mean visible deformities, persistent pain, functional problems, or severe emotional distress.
+The most frequently affected procedures include facelifts, eyelid surgery, rhinoplasty, and breast augmentation.

-Patients often look at botched before and after pictures online.
-These show how results can change based on surgeon skill, recovery, and planning.
+Patients often look at plastic surgery before and after photos online to understand what can go wrong.
+These images show how dramatically results can vary depending on the surgeon’s skill, pre-operative planning, and post-operative care.

 Why Surgeries Go Wrong

-- Choosing the wrong procedure for the patient.
+- Selecting the wrong procedure for the patient’s anatomy or goals.

 What Happens if Surgery Is Botched?